 It's a delicious combination of sweet butternut squash, cooked until mushy to form a sauce, cheesy goodness, yummy sausages, lots of parsley, and pasta, all cooked in the same pot.

-I had a bag of frozen butternut squash pieces, so all I had to do is boil them for about 5 minutes in hot water, then cut them up in cubes, and add them to the pan.
+I had a bag of frozen butternut squash cubes, so all I had to do is boil them for about 5 minutes in hot water, then cut them up in cubes, and add them to the pan.
 Since that pasta takes about 20 minutes or so to cook, the butternut squash becomes mushy, making it the most delicious sauce.
 Do give it a go!

-More pasta dishes to enjoy with the family:
+More pasta dishes to enjoy with the family

 - 2 cups fusilli pasta